What is this Club all about?

 What other facilities does the Club have?

-The Club also intends to establish an elegant mansion as the Club’s Clubhouse, located on the Chesapeake Bay near Annapolis with deep water access .
-The exact location and details will depend on the timing of when the Club reaches the level of membership needed to make the Clubhouse financially feasible (~450 members), however current plans are that the Clubhouse would become available at approximately the same time as the schooners.
+The Club also intends to establish an elegant mansion, in keeping with the style of the elegant schooners, to use as the Clubhouse.
+This property will be located on the Chesapeake Bay near Annapolis with deep water access, though the exact location and details will depend on the timing of when the Club reaches the level of membership needed to make the Clubhouse financially feasible (~450 members).
+Current plans are that the Clubhouse would become available at approximately the same time as the schooners.
 The intent is to build a dedicated building with large common areas, a gourmet kitchen, an elegant dining room, porches and verandas, a bar area, fireplaces in the great room, and multiple bedrooms that members can reserve if they wish to stay over at the Club.
 Other facilities that are planned are a pool, a spa-like bathhouse, docks, and support buildings for the boats and other Club equipment.
-All these facilities would be freely available to Club members and used to host Club activities and parties unless reserved for a private function.
+All these facilities would be freely available to Club members and to host Club activities and parties unless reserved for a private function.
 In the event that sufficient members cannot be found to support the Clubhouse development, the schooners will be kept at a commercial marina in the Annapolis area.

 What are the Club dues?